alexlazar123/Password-Generator/README.md

 ## 🛠 Technologies

-- HTML5
+- HTML
-- Tailwind CSS
+- CSS
-- Vanilla JavaScript
+- JavaScript

 ## ✨ Features

-- Adjustable password length from 6 to 32 characters
+- Adjustable password length
-- Options: Uppercase, Lowercase, Numbers, Symbols
+- Options for Uppercase, Lowercase, Numbers and Symbols
-- One-click password generation
+- Instant password generation
-- Copy password to clipboard with feedback
+- Copy to clipboard option
-- Keyboard shortcut (press **G** to generate)
+- Added keyboard shortcut (press **G** to generate new password)
-- Responsive dark design
+- Clean dark theme with smooth interactions

 ## 📝 The Process

-This was one of my quick practice projects.
-I wanted to build something practical and useful after doing the calculator and pomodoro timer.

-I spent around 2 hours on it — figuring out the random generation logic and making the UI feel nice was the main challenge.
+During this project i tested myself to build a password generator in under 4 hours and i completed the project within 3 hours.
+I wanted to build a tool that's actually useful.
+This was my second small project and I tried to make it look decent while keeping the code straightforward.

 ## 🚀 Running the Project
+Link to run the password generator below
 **Live Demo:**
 [https://soft-truffle-efe134.netlify.app/](https://soft-truffle-efe134.netlify.app/)

-**Or run locally:**
-Just open `index.html` in your browser.

 ## 📸 Preview